-A. The Building Automation System Standards, created by the Office of University Building Automation Team, Heating Plant Operations and Facility Utilities.
-This standard was established October 2022.
+A. The Building Automation System Standards, created by the Office of University Building Automation Team, Heating Plant Operations, and Facility Utilities.
+This standard was established October 2022 and the latest revision, dated February 2024.

 II.
 Overview

 A. The intent of this document is to outline the site-specific requirements to facilitate the complete installation of a Building Automation System (BAS) which addresses the needs of multiple stakeholders on campus.
 The Facilities Services team requires standardized system platforms and applications.
 The Designer is responsible for identifying in detail the design of alterations to an existing system or new system for competitive pricing.